-Regarding Industrial Safety, the accident record for 2014 remained at 18% below the average for the industry of professional and technical services, according to the Ministry of Labor and Social Welfare ("STPS" - Secretaria de Trabajo y Previsión Social).
-The severity of accidents remained 34% below the national average registered by STPS.
+Regarding Industrial Safety, the accident record for 2015 remained at 12% below the average for the industry of professional and technical services, according to the Ministry of Labor and Social Welfare ("STPS" - Secretaria de Trabajo y Previsión Social).
+The severity of accidents remained 20% below the national average registered by STPS, accumulating 5 consecutive years without fatal accidents.

-2.10.6) Environment
+2.10.5) Environment

 The conservation of the environment is a fundamental part of AXTEL's business and community development strategy.
-Axtel has institutionalized its actions in an Environmental Management System, which has been reviewed and approved by the Procuraduría Federal de Protección al Ambiente (PROFEPA), an entity belonging to the Secretaría de Medio Ambiente y Recursos Naturales (SEMARNAT).
+Axtel has institutionalized its actions in an Environmental Management System, which has been reviewed and approved by the Procuraduria Federal de Protección al Ambiente (PROFEPA), an entity belonging to the Secretaría de Medio Ambiente y Recursos Naturales (SEMARNAT).
 As a result, after the verification visits, the PROFEPA granted Axtel the Certificate of Empresa de Calidad Ambiental in May 2013 for the corporate offices in Monterrey and in December 2013 for the Santa Fe offices in Mexico City.

-In 2014, we continued with the campaigns of Saving Energy and Recycling nationwide, thus mitigating our impact to the environment by using wind power in 18 of our buildings.
-We adhered to the Clean Transportation Program and GEI Mexico Program as a demonstration of our commitment to reduce our gas emissions.
-Also, due to the Electronic Billing program, we ceased using 20 tons of paper.
+In 2015, we continued with the campaigns of Saving Energy and Recycling nationwide, thus mitigating our impact to the environment by using wind power in 18 of our buildings.
+We adhered to the Clean Transportation Program and GEI Mexico Program, and for the first time reported to Carbon Disclosure Project (CDP), as a demonstration of our commitment to reduce our gas emissions.
+Also, due to the Electronic Billing program which started in 2011, we ceased using 93 tons of paper.

-2.10.7) Certifications
+2.10.6) Certifications